FRED Data Use and Intellectual Property Rights – Guiding Principles

 Data use and referencing FRED

-Beginning in early June 2018, the data in FRED 2.0 will be publicly available, with open access, and without charge.
+Beginning in March 2021, the data in FRED 3.0 were publicly available, with open access, and without charge.

 Users are requested to:

 Data users are encouraged to use the name and contact information of the data contributors included for each data source if they would like to pursue a collaboration.